-Covered medications and supplies (continued) You pay High Option Standard Option Not covered: All charges All charges • Drugs and supplies for cosmetic purposes, e.g., Retin A, Minoxidil, Rogaine • Vitamins (except injectable B-12 and prescription-only prenatal vitamins) • Over-the-counter nutritional supplements and medical foods • The difference in cost between the name brand drug and the generic substitute when a generic equivalent is available • Drugs for sexual dysfunction, e.g., Viagra, Muse, Caverject, etc. Cost of fertility drugs • Nonprescription medicines (over-the-counter medication) except tobacco cessation medications
+Commend medications and supplies (continued) You pay Covered medications and supplies (continued) High Option Standard Option Not covered: All charges All charges • Drugs and supplies for cosmetic purposes, e.g., Retin A, Minoxidil, Rogaine • Vitamins (except injectable B-12 and prescription-only prenatal vitamins) • Over-the-counter nutritional supplements and medical foods Topical fluoride • The difference in cost between the name brand drug and the generic substitute when a generic equivalent is available • Drugs for sexual dysfunction, e.g., Viagra, Muse, Caverject, etc. Cost of fertility drugs • Nonprescription medicines (over-the-counter medications) not shown as covered

 Section 5(g).
-Dental benefits

-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - If you are enrolled in a Federal Employees Dental/Vision Insurance Program (FEDVIP) Dental Plan, your FEHB Plan will be First/Primary payor of any benefit payments and your FEDVIP Plan is secondary to your FEHB Plan.
-See Section 9, Coordinating benefits with Medicare and other coverage. - The calendar year deductible is: \$300 per person (\$600 per family) under the High Option and \$350 per person (\$1,050 per family) under the Standard Option.
+Dental benefits Important things you should keep in mind about these benefits: • Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. • If you are enrolled in a Federal Employees Dental/Vision Insurance Program (FEDVIP) Dental Plan, your FEHB Plan will be First/Primary payor of any benefit payments and your FEDVIP Plan is secondary to your FEHB Plan.
+See Section 9, Coordinating benefits with Medicare and other coverage. • The calendar year deductible is: \$300 per person (\$600 per family) under the High Option and \$350 per person (\$1,050 per family) under the Standard Option.
 The calendar year deductible applies to almost all benefits in this Section.
-We added "(No deductible)" to show when the calendar year deductible does not apply. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
-Also read Section 9 about coordinating benefits with Medicare and other coverage. - Note: We cover hospitalization for dental procedures only when a non-dental physical impairment exists which makes hospitalization necessary to safeguard the health of the patient.
+We added "(No deductible)" to show when the calendar year deductible does not apply. • Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
+Also read Section 9 about coordinating benefits with Medicare and other coverage. • Note: We cover hospitalization for dental procedures only when a non-dental physical impairment exists which makes hospitalization necessary to safeguard the health of the patient.
 We do not cover the dental procedure.
 See Section 5(c) for inpatient hospital benefits.

-Benefit Description You Pay Accidental injury benefit High Option Standard Option We cover surgical and dental treatment of accidental injury to sound natural teeth.
-Treatment must be rendered within 24 months of the accident.
-Definition: A sound, natural tooth is a tooth that is whole or properly restored and is without impairment, periodontal or other conditions and is not in need of the treatment provided for any reason other than an accidental injury.
+You Pay Benefit Description Accidental injury benefit High Option Standard Option PPO: 10% of the Plan PPO: 15% of the Plan We cover surgical and dental treatment of accidental injury to sound natural teeth.
+Treatment must be allowance allowance rendered within 24 months of the accident.
+Non-PPO: 30% of the Plan Non-PPO: 35% of the Plan Definition: allowance and any difference allowance and any difference between our allowance and the between our allowance and the A sound, natural tooth is a tooth that is whole or properly billed amount billed amount restored and is without impairment, periodontal or other conditions and is not in need of the treatment provided for any reason other than an accidental injury.
 For purposes of this Plan, a tooth previously restored with a crown, inlay, onlay, or porcelain restoration or treated by endodontics is not considered a sound natural tooth.
-Note: An injury to the teeth while chewing and/or eating is not considered to be an accidental injury.
-PPO: 10% of the Plan allowance Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount PPO: 15% of the Plan allowance Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount Dental benefits Orthodontic treatment We cover charges of an orthodontist for treatment after surgery for closure of a cleft palate or cleft lip, or for correction of prognathism or micrognathism.
-Lifetime benefits per person are: Cleft palate or cleft palate with cleft lip limited to \$2,500 Cleft lip, prognathism or micrognathism limited to \$1,000 PPO: 10% of the Plan allowance Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount Note: You pay charges above the Plan's limit.
-All charges
+Note: An injury to the teeth while chewing and/or eating